miguelangelft/miguelangelft.github.io/_pages/cv.md

 Professional Experience
 =======================

-[**Polytechnic School of Carlos III University of Madrid**]{}, Leganés, Madrid, Spain\
+**Polytechnic School of Carlos III University of Madrid**, Leganés, Madrid (Spain)

-Informant\
+* Informant, **January, 2012 - February, 2013**

-Leganés Service Point.
+  * Leganés Service Point.

-Public service.
+  * Public service.

-Support in student administration.
+  * Support in student administration.

-Employment of the student records database and software for university income.
+  * Employment of the student records database and software for university income.

-[**CSIC Institute of Applied Physics**]{}, Madrid, Spain\
+**CSIC Institute of Applied Physics**, Madrid (Spain)

-Collaboration Scholarship\
+* Collaboration Scholarship.

-Study of the propagation of light in optical fiber.
+* Study of the propagation of light in optical fiber.

-Management of laboratory equipment and software, and implementation of electronic circuits.
+* Management of laboratory equipment and software, and implementation of electronic circuits.

 Publications
 ============

+<ul>{% for post in site.publications %}
+  {% include archive-single-cv.html %}
+{% endfor %}</ul>

 [Journal]{}\
 [**Fernández-Torres, M. Á.**]{}, González-Díaz, I., & Díaz-de-María, F.
 (2019).
 Probabilistic Topic Model for Context-Driven Visual Attention